8 You number my wanderings;

 So, again, this movie is based on a work of fiction from someone’s imagination.
 They had an idea and tried to fit scripture into it.
 Is that wrong?
 I don’t know.
 God seems to be using it regardless.
 Who am I to say it’s bad to watch this movie?
 In this case, and I already explained what I mean by, “in this case”, there was more meat than bones.
 So, as a believer rooted with a solid foundation of truth, I chewed the meat and spit out the bones.
 And, as a believer, I can now have a discussion about this film if it ever comes up because I saw it.
 Others who don’t have as solid a foundation or none at all should be able to be fed by the rest of us who do.
 If we choose to view this film we can then explain the truth to those who don’t know or understand.
 This film presents opportunity.

 I didn’t want to assume I knew what this film was all about without seeing it.
 So that’s why I chose to go see it.
-We shouldn’t judge, condemn, or shame our fellow believers for being excited about a movie that seems to be encouraging them in THEIR walk (which, once again, goes back to my reference of Romans 14) and helping those who are struggling with grief and forgiveness.
+We shouldn’t judge, condemn, or shame our fellow believers for being excited about a movie that seems to be encouraging them in THEIR walk and helping those who are struggling with grief and forgiveness.
 After watching this film I don’t see it as a deterrent to knowing the One True God.
 I’m hoping it will pique one’s curiosity and lead them to do some seeking of their own.
 And if in their earnest seeking they are sincere, God will meet them.

 It’s OK to lovingly express our concerns and remind our brothers and sisters about using discernment and being alert to the possibility of hidden deception.
 I think it’s important and we should do that, but then it is in their hands.
 The choice is their’s to make and we must trust that Holy Spirit is at work.
 Who am I to judge something that has touched so many?
 I’m willing to admit that I don’t know it all.
 Just because it didn’t impact me doesn’t mean it can’t be encouraging for someone else.
 Granted, I did go into the movie knowing what was coming in many places and that may have ruined the element of surprise, but that’s what I needed to do “in this case“…but there was a time in my walk, as a believer, when I DIDN’T always test everything…and yet somehow I turned out alright.
 Imagine that.
 Holy Spirit must be doing something right.